BVADNCVAB-h/Bitfields.js/README.md

 };
 /*
 *Comments on disposal order of fields:
-*Unlike implementations of bit fields in C/C++
+*The fields declared first is placed at the beginning of byte array, *unlike implementations of bit fields in C/C++
-*where fields are placed in reverse order (right-to-left), *left-to-right order is used here
-*(as one unfamiliar with C or C++ would expect)
-*/
+*where the fields declared first would be placed at the end */
 ```
 ## Limitations
-Maximal field size -- 30 bits, maximal char/byte size -- 30 bits
+Maximal field size -- 31 bits, maximal char/byte size -- 31 bits
 ## Usage
 ### Creating instances
 ##### Functionality is divided into 3 "classes" -- <i>BitFieldsPresets</i>, <i>BitFieldsFormat</i> and <i>BitFields</i>.
 In browser environment, they are grouped under the "namespace" <i>NspBitFields</i>. <i>BitFieldsFormat</i> constructor can be initialized with value defining byte size in bytes ( 1 by default ). <i>BitFields</i> constructor must be supplied with an instance of <i>BitFieldsFormat</i>